 This pattern is inspired by our first decent year for blackberries.
 Now, I know blackberries aren’t exactly purple, but I found this shade of Soft Violet (Lily Sugar ‘n Cream) particularly fetching, and it is in the arena of blackberry-color.
-It looks blue in the photos, but it is violet in person.
-The “blackberries” are nice and scrubby.
-In a gift basket with a jar of blackberry preserves, perhaps?
+Right?

-I used size 6 circular needles, but you can use straights in whatever size you prefer for working with dishcloth cotton.
+For this pattern, I used size 6 circular needles, but you can use straights in whatever size you prefer for working with dishcloth cotton.

 CO 32